 Online courses have recently become very popular among experienced welders.
 Because of the hands-on training needed to enter the trade, online courses for beginning welders are limited.
 They are instead offered to welders who are well into their careers and wish to develop skills that require more technical know-how.

 For example, certification preparation courses are offered to welders who hope to begin inspection work or sales representatives.
 These exam prep courses are often added after mastering the basics of welding.

 Is Welding School Worth the Cost?

-Now, having shed some light on the path to become a welder, it would be wise to re-evaluate what the individual has to gain from all this effort.
-From a financial perspective, the trade can be entered for as little as $3000 (the cost of training school).
+Now, having shed some light on the path to becoming a welder, it would be wise to re-evaluate what the individual has to gain from all this effort.
+From a financial perspective, the trade can be entered for as little as $3000 (the cost of the training school).

 However, depending on the specialization, school and training could cost between $15,000 and $20,000.
 In the long term, this money will be made back.
-Graduates of an underwater welding school can make $60,000 to over $100,000 per year, while some entry-level welders can earn as little as minimum wage.
+Because of added risks, graduates of an underwater welding school can make $60,000 to over $100,000 per year, while some entry-level welders can earn as little as minimum wage.

 According to the school, the industry is growing.
 Many welders from the baby-boom generation are retiring.
 Welders are in relatively high demand.
 Welding jobs are here to stay.